 C. They raise stakes and engage readers

-D. They provide too much time for characters
+D. They provide too much time for characters - What purpose do red herrings serve in literature?

 A. To confuse and mislead readers